-Apple has announced to expand its service to China.
-The US technology giant on its developer site said that the mobile payment service will be available in the country starting on Thursday.
+Apple has announced to expand of its service to China.
+On its developer site, the US technology giant said that the mobile payment service would be available in the country starting on Thursday.

-China has one of the largest markets with hundreds of millions of users – can use Apple Payment service using their China UnionPay credit and debit cards.
-Apple lets its users to buy physical goods and services within their app through easy, secure, and private way without having to enter payment or contact information.
+China has one of the largest markets, with hundreds of millions of users – who can use Apple Payment service using their China UnionPay credit and debit cards.
+Apple lets its users buy physical goods and services within their app in an easy, secure, and private way without having to enter payment or contact information.